 333. Women and Politics.
 (3 hours) Examination of the connection between gender and politics in America; topics include use and exercise of political power, historical and current social movements, political campaigns and elections, and public policy debates.
 Even Falls

-335. Legislative Process.
-(3 hours) An examination of the legislative process, with an emphasis on the structure, functions and politics of U.S. Congress.
+335. United States Congress.
+(3 hours) An examination of the legislative process, with an emphasis on the structure, functions, and politics of U.S. Congress.
 Even Springs

 341. Force and Security.
 (3 hours) In a world without higher authority than the sovereign state, war is always possible, and states must prepare to settle their disagreements through the use of force.
 This course will deal with the consequences of this dilemma, focusing not only on war itself, but also on the means that states use to insure their security short of war and the ethical issues involving the use of force.
 Odd Springs

 346. Politics of Latin America.
 (3 hours) A study of the major political actors and issues in Latin America.
 Odd Springs